jmpinit/old-blog/_posts/2013-02-07-6_270_robotics_competition_mit.md

 ![failed dead-reckoning](http://www.hackniac.com/blog/wp-content/uploads/2013/02/no_vps.png)

 At one point the radio was taken out of the robot so dead-reckoning could be tested.
 It had worked very well several times previously, but on this attempt it failed miserably.
 It thought that it was driving around outside of the arena when really it was running hard into the wall.

+To download the code visit the project's [page on GitHub](https://github.com/jmptable/vs-robot).